apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 You can also use `q` or `search` as a query parameter to do a full-text search. *Tip:* often this is all users want.
 {% endhint %}

-In this tutorial we'll explore how to add a filter by tag.
+Next we'll explore how to add a filter by tag.
 Later, we'll look at filtering by a join as well.

 Add this code to `lib/modules/people-pages/index.js`.
-Note that earlier in this tutorial we already added this module to `app.js`, extending `apostrophe-pieces-pages`.
-Now we need to add some custom configuration:
+Note that earlier you added this module to `app.js`, extending `apostrophe-pieces-pages`.
+Now you need to add some custom configuration:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/people-pages/index.js" %}